 So what do we do?
 Here (finally!) we get to the strategy.
 By all means, keep on with all those non-proliferation efforts.
 By all means, continue with “target hardening” and counterterrorism efforts at home.

 But we also have to take the fight to the enemy.
 We’ve observed before that the much-maligned Bush-era slogan—fight them there so we don’t have to fight them here—is dead right.
 Why it should be so controversial remains mysterious—beyond the obvious point that it’s been spot-welded to the neocon democracy project and thus unfairly discredited.
 In reality, the idea undergirding that slogan is no different than the ancient and eternal principle of the buffer state.
 All great powers have them.
 That’s one of the measures of being a great power.
 Can you force your borders outward, and so fight your battles somewhere other than in your own front yard—or living room?

 Another Bush-era slogan was “we don’t want to play whack-a-mole with terrorists.”
 Condoleezza Rice used to say this in interviews all the time.
 She meant: no one-offs but instead a grand strategy to remake the region.
 It’s not enough to win military victories.
 If that’s all we do, we’ll be fighting jihadis forever because the supply is endless.
 The only long-term solution is to modernize, democratize and moderate the Greater Middle East.
 Then and only then can we stop this fighting.
 And, the people there will be better off and happier, so everybody wins.

-The rest of his plan is in the bottom third of the article, which we address in a separate article.
+The rest of his plan is in the bottom third of the article.